-As with Banteay Prei, the temple is orientated east but would also have had a splendid view to the south across the Jayatataka Baray.
-Otherwise ditto for Banteay Prei — small but cute temple set in a very quiet wooded location — fairly ruined but some interesting carvings remaining, though most of them now lie on the ground.
+This is a small but cute temple set in a very quiet wooded location.
+The centrepiece rests on a laterite platform, there’s a laterite and sandstone wall and gopuras, with a tumbled down central sandstone tower.
+As with nearby Banteay Prei, Krol Ko is orientated east but would also have had a splendid view to the south across the Jayatataka Baray.
+The structure is fairly ruined but some interesting carvings remain, though most of them now lie on the ground.

 It only takes a few short minutes to have a quick wander around before moving on to one of the other nearby temples.